 In the western world, yoga is rather known for its physical practice.
-Practising asanas helps getting to know your own body better and improves your strength and flexibility.
-Also it improves the concentration and relaxes.
+Practicing yoga and meditation help getting to know your own body better and improves your strength and flexibility.
+Also, it improves concentration and relaxes.

-Moreover, yoga can be done everywhere, whether you are in nature, at home or travelling.
-Also you do not need prerequisites in order to practice yoga, everyone is able to do it.
-Each yoga style has its unique benefits and everyone can practice according to its own needs and preferences.
-For example: Hatha yoga is the original, basic physical yoga practice.
+Moreover, yoga can be done everywhere, whether you are in nature, at home, or traveling.
+Also, you do not need prerequisites in order to practice yoga, everyone is able to do it.
+Each yoga style has its unique benefits and everyone can practice according to their own needs and preferences.
+For example, Hatha yoga is the original, basic physical yoga practice.
 Ashtanga yoga is a physically demanding sequence of yoga postures that needs to be done in a specific order.
-Vinyasa yoga is an flow based athletic yoga style.
+Vinyasa yoga is a flow-based athletic yoga style.
 Among these, there are a lot more yoga styles (Iyengar yoga, Kundalini yoga, Bikram yoga, Yin yoga) and variations (pregnancy yoga, hormone yoga).

 All in all, yoga is an empowering lifestyle that has a strong positive effect on your body and mind.

 Before I went to India to discover more about me and yoga, I thought yoga is a way to strengthen and balance my body and mind.
-During the last days I discovered and personally experienced that yoga is way more then this.
-Yoga is an entire life, yoga is a way of living, an attitude, a way of thinking and behaving in accordance with your inner self-realization and in differentiation to the objective world.
-There are different techniques like asanas, pranayama, meditation and shatkarma to be integrated into your daily routine to support you in living yoga.
+During the last days, I discovered and personally experienced that yoga is way more than this.
+Yoga is entire life, yoga is a way of living, an attitude, a way of thinking and behaving in accordance with your inner self-realization and in differentiation to the objective world.
+There are different techniques like asanas, pranayama, meditation, and shatkarma to be integrated into your daily routine to support you in living yoga.
 With yoga you can unleash the power and knowledge of yourself and bring it to its full potential.
-You can get what you really are by starting to discover yourself beside trying to become someone else.
-Within yoga you have a view helpful tools to reach this overarching goal: (1) control and balance of your body and senses by applying different asanas on a regular base (2) control your mind by applying meditation and pranayamas (3) cleaning your body and mind with shatkarma, pranayama and a healthy dairy.
-With strengthening, balancing and purifying of your external body you can support the corresponding processes of inner healing, strengthening and purifying.
+You can get what you really are by starting to discover yourself besides trying to become someone else.
+Within yoga you have a view helpful tools to reach this overarching goal: (1) control and balance of your body and senses by applying different asanas on a regular base (2) control your mind by applying meditation and pranayamas (3) cleaning your body and mind with shatkarma, pranayama, and a healthy dairy.
+With strengthening, balancing, and purifying of your external body you can support the corresponding processes of inner healing, strengthening, and purifying.
 Therewith yoga by itself is a perfect symbiosis between body and mind.
-It brings everything in their right quality and place and therefore contributes to our overall wellbeing.
+It brings everything in its right quality and place and therefore contributes to our overall wellbeing.